Regine Tolentino

-Regine Tolentino (born Regine Tolentino Maristela; September 8, 1978) is a Filipino corporate and TV host, actress, dancer, fashion designer, social media influencer, model and businesswoman.
+Regine Tolentino (born Regine Tolentino Maristela) is a Filipino-American corporate and TV host, actress, dancer, fashion designer, social media influencer, model, and businesswoman.

 Career

 Tolentino was among the first batch of talents launched by ABS-CBN's Talent Center, now Star Magic, during its first year in December 1995.

 In 1997, Tolentino became the first Filipino VJ of MTV Asia.

-Regine has been very active on television and movies for more than 2 decades as an actress, TV host, celebrity judge and professional dancer, she was even dubbed as the Dance Diva.
+Tolentino has been very active on television and movies for more than two decades as an actress, TV host, celebrity judge and professional dancer, she was even dubbed as the Dance Diva.

 Tolentino also works as a social media influencer, designer, inspirational speaker and licensed dance fitness instructor travelling the world for events and appearances.